US Fulbright Logo

 What is life like for Fulbrighters in the host country?

 Living in Jordan can be a very rewarding experience on many different levels.
 Jordanian culture has Arabic and Islamic elements with substantial Western influence.
-Its population is diverse because of its strategic location.
 There are many attractive touristic sites and numerous places to explore.
 Jordanians are known to be gracious and friendly hosts.
 The climate is hot and dry in the summer and cool and rainy in the winter.

 The academic year for both universities and schools in Jordan is from September to May/June and is usually divided into two semesters.
 All schools in Jordan, including public, private, and international schools follow a school calendar set by the Ministry of Education and Ministry of Higher Education and Scientific Research.